 - Follow the lawful instructions of a police officer or public official.
 It is against the law to disobey a lawful order by a police officer.

 - Leave the area where others are engaging in illegal activities and acts of violence.
-Your presence may be interpreted as participating in a riot or illegal group action.
+Your presence may be interpreted as taking part in illegal group action.

 - Refrain from speech that incites others to commit acts of violence, destruction of property or other unlawful actions.